Sang-e Pir

-Sang-e Pir (سنگ پير, also Romanized as Sang-e Pīr) is a village in Kuhpayeh Rural District Rural District, in the Central District of Bardaskan County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 247, in 67 families.
+Sang-e Pir (سنگ پير) (Note: Also romanized as Sang-e Pīr) is a village in Kuhpayeh Rural District of the Central District in Bardaskan County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 247 in 67 households.
+The following census in 2011 counted 214 people in 69 households.
+The 2016 census measured the population of the village as 225 people in 68 households.